rrumale/Access-the-Data-Lake-using-Autonomous-Database-and-Data-Catalog/live-datafeed/live-datafeed.md

-# Loading data from Data Feed
+# Loading data using Live Feed

 ## About this lab